-Any objects that exist in the file but not in the current project will be added to the current project.
-If file objects happen to have the same name as objects in the current project, the file objects will be renamed by adding a numerical suffix.

-If the same object exists in both the file and current project, and both versions are equal (same name, geometry and properties), the file project is ignored.

-If the same object exists in both the file and current project, and the versions are different, then there is a conflict with that object, and the user must resolve the conflict manually.
+- Any objects that exist in the file but not in the current project will be added to the current project as a new object.
+If file objects happen to have the same name as objects in the current project, the file objects will be renamed by adding a numerical suffix. - If the same object exists in both the file and current project, and both versions are equal (same name, geometry and properties), the file object is ignored. - If the same object exists in both the file and current project, and the versions are different, then there is a conflict with that object, and the user must resolve the conflict manually.